mayankbajaj17/OCM-Divergence/README.md

 This repository houses the computational analysis code, raw datasets, and generated figures used to investigate how the One-Carbon Metabolism (OCM) network is rewired in IDH1-mutant gliomas and contributes to prognostic heterogeneity.

+**Data Availability Note:** Due to file size constraints, the raw datasets used to execute the computational pipelines are hosted externally as a GitHub Release and are not located within the main branch file tree (see GitHub Release **v1.0-Raw-Data-OCM-Divergence**).

 ## 📖 Abstract Summary
 IDH1 mutations in diffuse gliomas drive epigenetic remodelling and metabolic stress, primarily through 2-hydroxyglutarate accumulation.
 This study integrates transcriptional profiling to define an OCM signature that stratifies patient survival to define biological states for identifying therapeutic vulnerabilities in IDH-mutant gliomas.